bradharms/example-virtual-machine/README.md

 ## Plugins

 Plugins are non-Tendril code that executes on the host and which are capable of providing functions that can be called using `SCL` from inside Tendril programs.
 Plugins must be registered with the VM from the outside before they can be used, and the name of the plugin must be present in the ROM header.

+## ROM Header

+The ROM header is a version info string followed by a newline, followed by a list of newline-separated names of plugins that the VM must load and run in conjunction with the ROM.
+Three consecutive newlines indicates the end of the header.